pokemodding/pokeblack/INSTALL.md

 ## Windows

 Windows is not natively supported.
-Use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) instead.
+Use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) if you are using a Windows operating system.

 ## Linux